Unveiling Strategies to Identify Potentially Sensitive Data Stored by iOS Applications

 If a jailbroken iPhone is available, execute the following steps:

-3. Dump the keyboard cache file with the extension .dat in the following directory and its subdirectories. (which might be different for iOS versions before 8.0): /private/var/mobile/Library/Keyboard/
+in the following directory and its subdirectories. (which might be different for iOS versions before 8.0):/private/var/mobile/Library/Keyboard/

 UITextField *textField = [ [ UITextField alloc ] initWithFrame: frame ]; textField.autocorrectionType = UITextAutocorrectionTypeNo;